How Tutoring Works

 - You'll be asked to fill in information about what you would like to work on during your session.
 The more information you provide, the better prepared your tutor can be.

 - Once you've booked your appointment, you'll receive a confirmation email.
 Please keep this email until after your appointment.
+Within this confirmation email, you can cancel, reschedule, or make another appointment.

 - Bring your Texas State ID.